dtjm/samx.io/content/post/golang-minimize-interfaces.md

 menu = "main"
 date = "2016-12-16"
-title = "Designing Go libraries: Minimize interface surface area" draft = true
+title = "Designing Go libraries: Minimize interface surface area" draft = false
 +++

+> When in doubt, leave it out
+> *Jasmin Blanchette, The Little Manual of API Design*

 Sometimes you want to abstract away the implementation of a component in your library, for example a logger.
+The typical approach for this is defining an interface that clients would then pass in.

 So you think to yourself, "I'm such a nice person, I'm going to let my user pass in any logger of their choosing".
 Let them give me any `Logger` they want: